Thanasis-pap/contact_lenses/README.md

 ### Description

-The Contact Lenses Assistant App is a comprehensive tool that helps you manage your contact lens care routine.
-It provides a counter for when you insert your lenses, a lenses' usage history and reminders for when it is to replace them.
-It also includes a built-in card to track your lens parameters and type.
+The Contact Lenses Assistant App is a comprehensive tool that helps you manage your contact lenses care routine.
+It provides a counter for when you insert your lenses, a lenses' usage history and reminders for when it is time to replace them.
+It also includes a built-in card to track your lenses' parameters and type.

 | ![app_home_light](https://github.com/Thanasis-pap/contact_lenses/assets/23704220/945ba4cc-b209-4595-8c0d-45059e7f89b4) | ![app_param_light](https://github.com/Thanasis-pap/contact_lenses/assets/23704220/a27216d8-3431-48d8-b1b1-5b0bd5487985) | ![app_param_dark](https://github.com/Thanasis-pap/contact_lenses/assets/23704220/867a2710-3a6d-4355-a8fc-31adb93cfc95) | ![app_home_dark](https://github.com/Thanasis-pap/contact_lenses/assets/23704220/1504bb80-25b9-4d3a-b09f-824db0dd5fd9) |
 | ---------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |